 According to a national survey released by the American Academy of Ophthalmology (AAO), nearly two out of three American adults report having eye or vision problems.
 A significant percentage of them, however, fail to seek medical attention in the form of regular, sight-saving eye exams.
 In observance of Healthy Aging Month in September, The California Academy of Eye Physicians and Surgeons joins the AAO in emphasizing the importance of having regular eye exams to maintain healthy eyes and vision.

-age-related macular degeneration, cataract, diabetic retinopathy and glaucoma.
+Some of the more common age-related eye diseases include age-related macular degeneration, cataract, diabetic retinopathy and glaucoma.
 Early detection and treatment of these conditions can help to save sight before vision loss occurs.
 Ophthalmologists – the physicians that specialize in medical and surgical eye care – recommend a dilated comprehensive eye exam as the best way to prevent these conditions from becoming debilitating.

 U.S. Adults Do Not Get Eye Exams as Often as Recommended